Critical-Social-Epi/GSS_class_working_conditions/intro_data_exploration.md

 * I made the QWL variables binary for the regression analyses for simplicity and stability.

-* I remove analyses of the detailed class variable because cell sizes get pretty small (there are only 268 small capitalists and 215 large capitalists) and we already have a lot going on.
+* I removed analyses of the detailed class variable because cell sizes get pretty small and we already have a lot going on.

 **Codebook for non-self-explanatory variables**